 A Shipyard HPC Script task can execute a HPC job using Azure Batch Shipyard.

-You may need to set up your connections, such as your container registry, on the connections page and a cluster definition before you can create and submit this task.
+You may need to set up connections, such as your container registry, on the connections page and a cluster definition before you can create and submit this task.

 For a Shipyard HPC Script task, you will need: